avwarrier/Happy-Travels/README.md

     yarn add d3 d3-sankey
     ```

-3.  **Set up API (if applicable)**:
-    The application fetches Airbnb data via an API route (e.g., `/api/airbnb-data/[cityId]`).
-Ensure any backend services or data sources required by this API are correctly configured.

 ## Execution

 To run a demo of the Happy-Travels application on your local machine make sure you are in the Happy-Travels directory and have all packages installed.
 Then run the following command in the terminal: